United Arab Emirates–United States relations: Military

-In 2022, U.S. intelligence agencies reportedly received information in 2022 that UAE-based AI firm G42 provided technology to China’s Huawei, which was allegedly used to enhance the PL-15 and PL-17 air-to-air missiles.
+In 2022, U.S. intelligence agencies reportedly received information in 2022 that UAE-based AI firm G42 provided technology to China's Huawei, which was allegedly used to enhance the PL-15 and PL-17 air-to-air missiles.
 G42 denied the claims as false.
 The reports prompted U.S. officials, including Commerce Secretary Gina Raimondo, to visit Abu Dhabi and warn UAE national security adviser Sheikh Tahnoon bin Zayed al-Nahyan that his country must choose between the United States and China for its AI industry.

-In February 2023, the US administration put pressure on the UAE’s and Egypt’s government to pursue the military leaders of Libya and Sudan to expel the Wagner Group from their regions.
-In January 2023, the US government had expanded sanctions on Russia's Wagner Group, along with related companies and individuals, including some in Central African Republic and the United Arab Emirates.
+In February 2023, the US administration put pressure on the UAE's and Egypt's government to pursue the military leaders of Libya and Sudan to expel the Wagner Group from their regions.
+In January 2023, the US government had expanded sanctions on Russia's Wagner Group, along with related companies and individuals, including some in the Central African Republic and the United Arab Emirates.
 The US's decision came after the group's expanding role in Russia's war in Ukraine.

 In 2023, the UAE stopped participating in the US-led Combined Maritime Forces international naval partnership operating in the seas near UAE, which the US stated was due to concerns about the response to recent tanker seizures.

 In September 2024, Joe Biden designated the UAE as a major defense partner of the US.
 They called for urgent humanitarian aid to Gaza and supported a ceasefire between Israel and Hamas.
 Both leaders highlighted cooperation in space, clean energy, and AI, while stressing no military solution to Sudan's conflict.

 In March 2025, a top Democrat lawmaker, Rep. Gregory Meeks blocked the US arms to the UAE, over its alleged involvement in the Sudan civil war.
 He also introduced a bill, US Engagement in Sudanese Peace Act, aiming to stop military aid to countries fueling the conflict, enforce stricter sanctions against warring sides, and allocate funds for a special envoy for Sudan.
 Other lawmakers, including Sen. Chris Van Hollen and Rep. Sara Jacobs, also introduced a separate bill to block US arms sales to the UAE due to its support to the RSF militia in Sudan.